Multi stage journey: message action

 Using content elements

-You can add emojis and dynamic content to your mobile and web push notification, for both the title and the body of the message.
+You can add emojis and dynamic content to your mobile and web push notifications, for both the title and the body of the message.

 Click the smile icon to display a list of emojis and click the one you want to add to your message.